anshchawla521/HOVERCRAFT_DIY_FC/Readme.md

 reverse and normal direction working
 3d mode working when used with esc configurator.com (have to flash betaflight for that) basic hovercraft working
 PRE ARM Added
 Basic Failsafe working on RX lost
-CRC algo not touching as betaflight also uses same only basic telemetry working
+CRC algo not touching as betaflight also uses same only proper telemetry working

 # next steps